gep13/gep13/input/blog/new-article-posted.md

 Title: New article posted
 Published: 23/8/2010
 Tags:
-- ADNUG
+- adnug
-- Articles
+- articles
-- MVC
+- mvc
 ---

 I have just posted an article called “Writing Testable Validation Code using Dependency Injection”, you can find it here: